WPP-Public/akqa-nz-beam/CONFIG.md

         ]
     }

-The `exclude` section allows you to exclude files from syncs.
-Pre-defined exclude patterns for specific applications can also be specified.
+The `exclude` section allows you to exclude files from all deployments.
+Pre-defined exclusion patterns for specific applications can also be specified.
 A built-in list of excludes is always applied, which excludes the 'beam.json' file amongst others (`*~`, `composer.json`, `.git`, `.gitignore`, etc).

-When using the `rsync` deployment method (default), patterns are passed directly to `rsync`'s' `--exclude` option.
+When using the `rsync` deployment method (default), patterns are passed directly to `rsync`'s `--exclude` option.
 Rsync has fairly extensive pattern support which will not be covered here, but can be found in the Rsync man page.

-When using (S)FTP, patterns are interpreted internally by beam and follow the basic rules of rsync's path matching.
+When using (S)FTP, exclusion patterns are handled internally by beam (crudely relative to rsync) and follow the basic rules of rsync's path matching.

 Valid values for `applications` are: `gear`, `silverstripe`, `symfony`, `wordpress` and `zf`